ichimoku kinko hyo technical indicator

 How to use Ichimoku Kinko Hyo indicator

-At this article we will start a section in regards of Technical Analysis, and we will begin with one of the most famous technical indicators, the Ichimoku Kinko Hyo indicator.
+At this article we will start a section in regards of Technical Analysis.
+We will begin with one of the most famous technical indicators, the Ichimoku Kinko Hyo indicator.

 Ichimoku Kinko Hyo (IKH) was developed in the late 1960s by the Japanese journalist Goichi Hosoda and it’s a technical analysis indicator which provides a comprehensive view in several aspects like price movement, support and resistance levels and trend strength, all in a single chart.
 It can be translated as ‘one glance equilibrium chart’ which reflects its purpose, that is for traders to be able with ’one look’ a trading chart pair to determine momentum, support and resistance levels.